reinderien/py-cat-times/readme.md

 ## Interpretation

-The graphs in `Rplots.pdf` are over the following variables:
+The first two graphs in `Rplots.pdf` show throughput over the following variables:

 - `GC`, logical, independent, over the grid rows: Whether or not garbage collection is enabled during `timeit`
-- `Version`, factor, independent, over the grid columns: Python version used
+- `Version`, factor, independent: Python version used
-- `Method`, factor, independent, over colours: Concatenation mechanism used
+- `Method`, factor, independent: Concatenation mechanism used
 - `Size`, integer, independent, over logarithmic x-axis: Number of bytes to concatenate
 - `Throughput`, numeric, dependent, over y-axis: Number of bytes concatenated per second.
 This is aggregated using Loess smoothing, showing confidence to γ=0.95.

+The third graph shows normalized time to illustrate time complexity.
+Two reference curves for O(n) and O(n²) are shown for comparison to the actual times.
+This graph is shown over the following
+variables:

+- `MajorVersion`, factor, independent: Whether the time came from Python 2.x or 3.x
+- `Method`, factor, independent: Concatenation mechanism used (plus two references not from timing data)
+- `Size`, integer, independent, over logarithmic x-axis: Number of bytes to concatenate
+- `NormalDuration`, numeric, dependent, over logarithmic y-axis: The concatenation duration, normalized so that all curves approximately run through the point (50kB, 1s).

 ## Results (concatenation)